GMOD/jbrowse-components/products/jbrowse-cli/README.md

   $ jbrowse admin-server

 OPTIONS
   -h, --help                     show CLI help

   -p, --port=port                Specifified port to start the server on;
                                  Default is 9090.

+  --bodySizeLimit=bodySizeLimit  [default: 25mb] Size limit of the update message; may need to increase if config is
+                                 large.
+                                 Argument is passed to bytes library for parsing: https://www.npmjs.com/package/bytes.

   --out=out                      synonym for target

   --target=target                path to config file in JB2 installation directory to write out to.
                                  Creates ./config.json if nonexistent

 EXAMPLES
   $ jbrowse admin-server